-Ankara is the capital and second largest city of the Republic of Turkey.
-The population is the second largest after and Istanbul, and the area is the second largest after Konya.
+Ankara is the capital and second largest city of the republic Turkey.
+The population is the second largest after Istanbul, and the area is the second largest after Konya.
 It lies between Bolu, Çankırı, Kırıkkale, Kırşehir, Konya, Aksaray and Eskişehir.
 It lies between latitudes 38°33′ and 40°47′ north and longitudes 30°52′ and 34°06′ east.
 It is the intersection of the east-west arteries and the north-south arteries.
 A large part of it lies in the Central Anatolia region, another part in the western Black Sea region.
 The license plate is 06.

 Origin of the name Ankara

 The origin of the name Ankara is disputed.
 One theory is that the name derives from the ancient Anatolian word "Ankuwa" which means "camp, place".
 Another theory is that the name comes from a Celtic tribe called Anku-, another theory is that the name comes from the Hittites "Ankuwa".

 Another theory is that the name derives from the Persian word "Ankara" which means "angel, prince".
 There are also reports that the name comes from an ancient deity or local prince.
 Due to various theories and legends, there is no definite answer as to the origin of the name Ankara.

 The province of Ankara, the capital of Turkey hosts many points of interest & sights, including: